cangnduc/21810203_LingoLeap/SpeakingAgent/readme.md

 ## Descriptions

 This is Voice Assistant for Speaking test.
-It is built with React, TailwindCSS, and MongoDB.
+It is built with Python and Livekit.

 ## Features

 - server for chatroom with AI Agent
-- Examining system for IELTS Speaking
+- Examining system for speaking test

 ## Installation

 ## Usage

 - cd SpeakingAgent
+- python -m venv env
+- Run `. ./env/Scripts/activate` for windows
+- Run `source ./env/bin/activate` for mac
-- Run `.\EnglishExam\Scripts\Activate.ps1`
+- Run `pip install -r requirements.txt` for install the dependencies
 - Run `python main.py start` for start the server
-- Run `python main.py dev` for development